TALENT DEVELOPMENT TRAINER

 ABOUT THE ROLE

 We are looking for someone to teach and coach the incredible individuals who participate in our coding bootcamp.
-Because our students have a good comprehension of English, your role is to get them up to speed with technical vocabulary scraped from our coding curriculum.
-This is not a traditional language trainer position.
-While we do want our students to perfect grammar, we also expect that they learn business communications and e-mail and phone etiquette in English.
+Because our students have a good comprehension of English, your role is to get them up to speed with business communication, technical vocabulary, design thinking and agile methodologies.
 You will also be a career coach, helping students to write resumes and covers letters, finesse job interview skills and fine-tune business pitches.
 You will work in a fast-paced team environment and collaborate on a daily basis with other members of the Re:Coded team to ensure the goals of the program are met.

 A native or near-native speaker